alby13/Copilot-Choose-Adventure/README.md

 This requires Python to be installed.

-Download the .py file or copy and paste the conde into your own text file and name it game.py
+Download the .py file or copy and paste the code into your own text file and name it game.py

 Run the program by using the command <code>python3 game.py</code>